simonsmith/ejs-mate/README.md

 When called anywhere inside a template, adds the given view to that template using the current given `optionsOrCollection`.
 The usual way to use this is to pass an Array as the collection argument.
 The given view is then executed for each item in the Array; the item is passed into the view as a local with a name generated from the view's filename.

 For example, if you do `<%-partial('thing',things)%>` then each item in the `things` Array is passed to `thing.ejs` with the name `thing`.
 If you rename the template, the local name of each item will correspond to the template name.

-### `block(name,html)`

-When called anywhere inside a template, adds the given html to the named block.
-In the layout you can then do `<%-block('foo')%> to render all the html for that block.

-Since this relies on javascript strings, and bypasses EJS's default escaping, you should be very careful if you use this function with user-submitted data.

-### `script(src,type)`

-A convenience function for `block('scripts', '<script src="src.js"></script>')` with optional type.
-When called anywhere inside a template, adds a script tag with the given src/type to the scripts block.
-In the layout you can then do `<%-scripts%> to output the scripts from all the child templates.

-### `stylesheet(href,media)`

-A convenience function for `block('stylesheets', '<link rel="stylesheet" href="href.css" />')` with optional media type.
-When called anywhere inside a template, adds a link tag for the stylesheet with the given href/media to the stylesheets block.
-In the layout you can then do `<%-stylesheets%> to output the links from all the child templates.

 ## Template Support